Virginia Tech®home

 Hearing Tests

-Audiometric testing is an integral part of the Hearing Loss Prevention Program because it is the only true measure of the program's effectiveness in preventing occupational noise-induced permanent hearing loss.
+Audiometric testing is an integral part of the Hearing Conservation Program because it is the only true measure of the program's effectiveness in preventing occupational noise-induced permanent hearing loss.
 The purpose of the tests will be to identify workers in the early stages of hearing loss and allow intervention before the loss becomes worse.

 The Occupational Health Assurance Program provides annual audiometric testing at no cost for employees who are known to work in areas with high-level noise exposures (TWAs of 85 dBA or greater).
 Audiometric testing will be scheduled by the Environmental Health & Safety medical services coordinator with the exposed employee's supervisor.
 On-campus clients have audiograms conducted at Environmental Health & Safety and off-campus clients have audiograms provided through contracted mobile testing services and/or local medical services providers.